What to Do in Vilnius, Lithuania

 As I have already mentioned, Vilnius is a very European city, so my advice would be try to see traditional culture, so Lithuanian National Museum has some permanent collections, and National Art Gallery houses colelctions of Lithuanian artists.

-Best Neighbourhoods to Explore?
+Best Neighbourhoods to Explore in Vilnius

 Tourists usually enjoy our bohemic Uzupis Republic, where a lot of artists live and work.
 They consider themselves as a seperate republic and even have their own Constitution, some items of which are very interesting, like: “a cat does not have to love its master but must help in time of need“.